Late filing of self-assessment tax returns

-Taxpayers that have not yet filed their 2015-16 Self Assessment returns will have already been charged an automatic £100 penalty for late submission.
-The penalty applied from 1 February 2017, even if no tax was due or the tax due was paid on time.
+Taxpayers that have not yet filed their 2016-17 self-assessment returns, will have already been charged an automatic £100 penalty for late submission.
+The penalty applied from 1 February 2018 even if no tax was due or the tax due was paid on time.

-Further penalties then apply if the return is still outstanding for more than 6 months after the 31 January 2017 filing deadline.
-From 1 August 2017, taxpayers will be charged the greater of £300 or 5% of the tax due.
-If the return is outstanding one year after the filing deadline, further penalties will be charged from 1 February 2018.
+Further penalties then apply, if the return is still outstanding for more than 6 months after the 31 January 2018 filing deadline.
+From 1 August 2018, taxpayers will be charged the greater of £300 or 5% of the tax due.
+If the return remains outstanding one year after the filing deadline, further penalties will be charged from 1 February 2019.

 Taxpayers can appeal against any penalties that have been issued.
 This can be done online in some cases or an appeal can be made in writing using the SA370 form.
 An appeal must usually be made within 30 days of receipt of the penalty notice.